johnfedoruk/bangular/aio/content/guide/reactive-forms.md

 ## Introduction to Reactive Forms

-Angular offers two form-building technologies: _reactive_ forms and _template-driven_ forms.
+Bangular offers two form-building technologies: _reactive_ forms and _template-driven_ forms.
-The two technologies belong to the `@angular/forms` library and share a common set of form control classes.
+The two technologies belong to the `@bangular/forms` library and share a common set of form control classes.

 But they diverge markedly in philosophy, programming style, and technique.
 They even have their own modules: the `ReactiveFormsModule` and the `FormsModule`.

 ### _Reactive_ forms
-Angular _reactive_ forms facilitate a _reactive style_ of programming
+Bangular _reactive_ forms facilitate a _reactive style_ of programming
 that favors explicit management of the data flowing between a non-UI _data model_ (typically retrieved from a server) and a UI-oriented _form model_ that retains the states and values of the HTML controls on screen.
 Reactive forms offer the ease of using reactive patterns, testing, and validation.

-With _reactive_ forms, you create a tree of Angular form control objects in the component class and bind them to native form control elements in the component template, using techniques described in this guide.
+With _reactive_ forms, you create a tree of Bangular form control objects in the component class and bind them to native form control elements in the component template, using techniques described in this guide.